AquaticEcoDynamics/Peel_ARC/Data/README.md

 Some of these archives are intentionally empty, as the data is still being published.
 Please contact the person / agency responsible for the data for more information.
 Their contact details are contained within the respective archives.

-# Summary plot of key hydrologic and nutrient data.
-The brown arrows indicate the time the Dawesville Cut was contructed
+## Example summary plot of key hydrologic and nutrient data

 <img src="https://github.com/AquaticEcoDynamics/Peel_ARC/blob/master/Images/WaterQuality.png">

+Figure.
+Example summary plot of key hydrologic and nutrient data.
+The brown arrows indicate the time the Dawesville Cut was contructed.
+Other summary plots and analysis of data are available in the enclosed reports.